-Your radio will play the traffic announcements even if the volume is low.
-Your radio will interrupt the play of a cassette tape or CD if the last tuned station broadcasts traffic announcements and the brackets are on the display.
+Your radio will play the traffic announcement if the volume is low.
+Your radio will interrupt the play of a CD if the last tuned station broadcasts traffic announcements and the brackets are displayed.

-This function does not apply to XMTM Satellite Radio Service.
+This function does not apply to XM[TM] Satellite Radio Service.

-XMTM Radio Messages
+Radio Messages